ClutchDev23/ClutchDev23/README.md

 ###

-<p align="left">I'm Hubert Hilario G. from Lima, Peru.<br>- 🟢 I'm currently a Software Engineering Student, focusing on clean code and efficient architectures.<br>- 🎯 Creando proyectos para mejorar mis habilidades<br>- 🏀 On the court, I'm a basketball player who loves the pressure of the last shot.<br>- 🎮 In my free time, I dive into video games and vibe with some good music 🎧.</p>
+<p align="left">I'm Hubert Hilario G. from Lima, Peru.<br>- 🟢 I'm currently a Software Engineering Student, focusing on clean code and efficient architectures.<br>- 🎯 Creating projects to improve my skills<br>- 🏀 On the court, I'm a basketball player who loves the pressure of the last shot.<br>- 🎮 In my free time, I dive into video games and vibe with some good music 🎧.</p>

 ###